jasonsahl/wgfast/README.md

   --no_assembly_update  Do not download the latest assembly summary and
                         taxonomy dump and use your local copies. (default:
                         False)
-  --species SPECIES [SPECIES ...], -s SPECIES [SPECIES ...]
+  --download_only       Run only the download step. (default: False) --species SPECIES [SPECIES ...], -s SPECIES [SPECIES ...]
                         List of species to build database.
 The species name must match exactly a species directory at